Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 - Duplicated questions have more specific words in the questions compared to Non-Duplicatd questions.

-- The best precision and recall of the LSH algorithm is approximately 30%, while when we utilize a machine learning model for identifying the duplications, they are "xxxx", respectively., which is xxx times better than LSH.
+- The best precision and recall of the LSH algorithm is approximately 30%, while when we utilize a machine learning model for identifying the duplications, they are 76% and 98%, respectively., which is 2~3 times better than LSH.